thelindat/nui_doorlock/README.md

 * The state of the door is drawn into the world using NUI, meaning full customisation of the appearance and content.
 By default, icons from font-awesome are being displayed; but there is support for images with this method.
-Customisable sound playback!
+Customisable audio playback!
 Modify the lock and unlock sound on a door-by-door basic.

 * Improved performance by utilising threads and functions where appropriate.
 Instead of updating the door list every X seconds, your position will be compared to where the last update occured and update when appropriate.